kunaal438/online-store-strapi-next-js-v1-starter-repo/README.md

 1. **Postgres SQL** - This project uses Postgres SQL database instead of Strapi's default SQLite database.

+---

 ## Project Features

-The online store has a lot of real world features such as -

-1. **Google based authentication** with Next Auth for frontend session management and Strapi for validating the auth and create store specific JWT key.
-2. **Cart sync** - local storage to user account.
+1. **Cart sync** - local storage to user account.
-3. Checkout product validations and **product stock locking** to prevent overselling.
+2. Checkout product validations and **product stock locking** to prevent overselling.
-4. Category, color and price based **search filter** for products on search page.
+3. Category, color and price based **search filter** for products on search page.
-5. **Email notification** on Joining, Order placement / updates, any dispute alert, support status.
+4. **Email notification** on Joining, Order placement / updates, any dispute alert, support status.
-6. **Release of all locked product stocks** states in case of order failure or checkout expiry. ( Every 10 mins CRON JOB )
+5. **Release of all locked product stocks** in case of order failure or checkout expiry. ( Every 10 mins CRON JOB )
-7. Fully wokring **support page** with support status on emails and support management by Strapi "support" Role user.
+6. Fully wokring **support page** with support status on emails and support management by Strapi "support" Role user.
-8. **SSR** dynamic product page, search page, support page, categories, sub-cateogries and more to help general site SEO. ( Only works with real data )
+7. **SSR** dynamic product page, search page, support page, categories, sub-cateogries and more to help general site SEO. ( Only Effective with real data )
-9. **Fraud protection** by stopping the user from making new order until thier dispute on delivered order is resolveds.
+8.  **Fraud protection** by stopping the user from making new order until their dispute on delivered order is resolved.
-10. Beautiful **Modern and Responsice** Frontend UI with Chakra UI + **Dual theme** store.
+9. Beautiful **Modern and Responsive** Frontend UI with Chakra UI + **Dual theme** store.

     and **much more..**

+---

-If you have any question regarding this project feel free to contact me on help@modernweb.in.
+If you have any question regarding this project feel free to contact on help@modernweb.in.

 I would love to hear you feedback on this project, share your feedback on feedback@modernweb.in